heykayla/my-writing/how-to_guides/how_to_create_and_push_files_to_a_remote_repo.md

 ## Before you start

-Before you begin, make sure you meet these prerequisites:
+Before you start, make sure you meet these prerequisites:

 - Have a GitHub account
 - Have Git installed and configured on your local computer